ChristophHaag/SteamVR-OpenHMD/Readme.md

 # TODO

+* controller buttons!! currently pressing any button does nothing
+* controller models!
-default configuration with first hmd and first two controllers
+* default to first hmd and first two controllers that are found instead of hardcoded values.
+Experiment with https://github.com/ChristophHaag/openhmddialog

-controller buttons
+* update tracking data in a separate thread

-steamvr & vector acceleration values?
+* vector acceleration values? may improve tracking?

-Threading